BusKill: History

 The term "BusKill" was coined by Altfield in January 2020 when publishing the first BusKill build and udev usage instructions (Linux-only), and it was ported by cyberkryption from Linux to Windows a couple weeks later.
 The project's official website launched the following month.

-The first OS X version of the BusKill app was released in May 2020 by Steven Johnson.
+The first macOS version of the BusKill app was released in May 2020 by Steven Johnson.

-A cross-platform rewrite of the software based on Kivy was released in August 2020 with support for Linux, OS X, and Windows.
+A cross-platform rewrite of the software based on Kivy was released in August 2020 with support for Linux, macOS, and Windows.

 In December 2021, Alt Shift International OÜ ran a crowdfunding campaign to manufacture BusKill cables on Crowd Supply.
 The campaign raised $18,507 by January 2022.

 Hardware

 The BusKill cable is a kill cord that physically tethers a user to their computer with a USB cable.

 One end of the cable plugs into a computer.
 The other end of the cable is a carabiner that attaches to the user.

 In the middle of the cable is a magnetic breakaway coupler, to allow the cable to be safely separated at any angle without physically damaging the computer or the user.

 A 3D-printable hardware BusKill cable is currently under development.